Lakes and Ponds in the Central Adirondacks

 Stephens Pond is short hiking trip (2.75 miles) south of Lake Durant.
 Although there's no boat launch site, this undeveloped pond is a serene location for Brook and Brown Trout fishing.

-Forked Lake, northwest of Blue Mountain Lake, is significant in its own right, with 1,248 acres and depth ranging from 10' to 74'.
+Forked Lake, northwest of Blue Mountain Lake, is significant in its own right, covering 1,248 acres and ranging in depth from 10' to 74'.
 There are multiple DEC boat launches, including a car top launch on the southern shore and two launch sites (one car top and one ramp) on the eastern tip.
 The lake's northern arm is technically considered Little Forked Lake.
 Anglers can hope to catch Brook Trout, Smallmouth Bass, and Largemouth Bass.

 Raquette Lake is a sprawling body of water, covering 4,925 acres.
 There are two state campgrounds (both on the eastern shore), one ramp launch, and one car top launch.
 Fish for Brook and Lake Trout, as well as both Smallmouth and Largemouth Bass.